mattfox12/Ease_OLED_I2C_128x64_Monochrome/README.md

 		- will be adjusted to screen coordinates -64 < 192
 	- uint8_t y
 		- will be adjusted to screen coordinates -96 < 160
-	- uint8_t v0
+	- uint8_t w
-	 	- depending on object: width, (char/text/bitmap) index
+	 	- width
-	- uint8_t v1
+	- uint8_t v
-		- depending on object: height, (bitmap) width
+		- depending on object: height, (char/text/bitmap) index
 - **DrawingObj Register Values**
 	- object type
 		- LINE_T: single pixel line from point to point